-A simply perfect classic sausage and peppers sandwich, made in one pan and taken to foreign places by the use of dill, cucumber, and Nikos® Feta Cheese!
+A simply perfect Greek-style sausage and peppers sandwich, made in one pan and taken to foreign places with the use of dill, cucumber, and feta cheese!

 I’ve pretty much given up on truly loving Greek cuisine.

 I know – say it ain’t so!

 When you have had as many bad (bad as in disgusting) experiences with baklava and gyros, and adding the fact that I think lamb is gross, and loathe the very existence of any kind of olive…

 Let’s just say, a suggestion to go out for Greek food is met with strong distaste.

 There have been some shining dishes that I have enjoyed, though, and most of them were either desserts, or involved feta cheese.

 You guys know how I feel about all cheeses (except blue), and I! freaking! love! feta!
 My adoration knows no bounds for the tangy, dry stuff, and after using it to top my Greek-Style Sausage and Peppers Sandwich!